-The "@" prefix defines a named location.
+The "Q" prefix defines a named location.
 Such a location is not used for a regular request processing, but instead used for request redirection.
 They cannot be nested, and cannot contain nested locations.

-If a location is defined by a prefix string that ends with the slash character, and requests are processed by one of proxy\pass, fastcgi\pass, uwsgi\pass, scgi\pass, or memcached\pass, then in response to a request with URI equal to this string, but without the trailing slash, a permanent redirect with the code 301 will be returned to the requested URI with the slash appended.
+If a location is defined by a prefix string that ends with the slash character, and requests are processed by one of proxy_pass, fastcgi_pass, uwsgi_pass, scgi_pass, or memcached_pass, then the special processing is performed.
+In response to a request with URI equal to this string, but without the trailing slash, a permanent redirect with the code 301 will be returned to the requested URI with the slash appended.
 If this is not desired, an exact match of the URI and location could be defined like this: